Batman: Yes, the male half.

 - Blake's 7.
 In "Power", a literal Battle of the Sexes is taking place between two gender-divided societies.
 Avon summed it up nicely: "It's a problem, isn't it?
 You can have war between races, war between cultures, war between planets.
 But once you have war between the sexes, you eventually run out of people."

-- Happened in "Lithia", an episode of the The Outer Limits (1995): This took place in the past of "Lithia", where the few surviving men were Human Popsicles.
-The thawed soldier protagonist proceeded to raise merry hell in the all-female society that sprang up, but it was prevented from being an Anvilicious misandrist Take That by the fact that, as ham-fisted and ill-advised as the man's attempts to change it were, the new society was utopian only in appearance (i.e. what with the leadership's rampant favoritism in resource allotment and Big Brother-esque control on the information flow).
+- The Outer Limits (1995): This took place in the past of "Lithia", where the few surviving men were human popsicles.
+The thawed soldier protagonist proceeded to raise merry hell in the all-female society that sprang up, but it was prevented from being a heavy-handed misandrist Take That! by the fact that, as ham-fisted and ill-advised as the man's attempts to change it were, the new society was utopian only in appearance (i.e. what with the leadership's rampant favoritism in resource allotment and Big Brother-esque control on the information flow).
 It ended with him being "put down" (refrozen) and the leadership declaring that trying to make men return was ill-advised, and that all efforts to do so would be ceased which is implied was the real reason they thawed him (and the others before him)-they wanted the least suitable test candidates in the most potentially disruptive situation possible to give themselves Plausible Deniability why they stopped as well as "proof" that men were the cause of all of society's previous ills, most probably to maintain their power.
-Just to twist the knife further, the old woman who put him down was his wife, several decades older, and thoroughly convinced of man's evils by a mix of propaganda, his own actions and probably a lifetime of accumulated resentment over numerous issues.
+Just to twist the knife further, the old woman who put him down was his fiancee, several decades older, and thoroughly convinced of man's evils by a mix of propaganda, his own actions and probably a lifetime of accumulated resentment over numerous issues.